 All Burnley drug and alcohol rehab clinics will aim to offer a detoxification programme to help wean people off of their addictions.
 This detoxification problem is purely about lifting the body away from these dangerous substances.
 Dealing with withdrawal symptoms can be the hardest part of the whole process, but with a combination of examination and medication people can make it through.

 Close examination is important for ensuring the residents are safe and sound.
 Withdrawal symptoms can cause serious health complications, especially in the case of some addictions where the body will literally begin to shut down on itself.

 Severe addictions, such as this one, would need special medications to act as a replacement for the drug of choice.
 Rehab can’t begin until the person is clean, or they won’t be able to concentrate fully on what’s going on.

 Help for alcohol use disorder and substance use disorder come primarily in the form of rehabilitation.
 Counselling in private and group sessions will look to discover the root of the problem.
 But it’s not a matter of eliminating these issues.
 They can never be removed.

 Each person will have to cope with them and accept them.
 Whatever happened to them happened, but through helping them move on the reason for their addiction is removed.

-For the first few months after residential rehabilitation each person’s recovery is going to be extremely fragile.
+For the first few months after residential rehabilitation, each person’s recovery is going to be extremely fragile.
 By offering the same support options as residential rehab they will be able to make it through until they can stand on their own feet without support.
 Hope can be found within the walls of Burnley’s rehabilitation clinics!

-Rehab 4 Addiction is an organisation offering counselling and referral services to addicts and their families in Burnley.
+Rehab 4 Addiction is an organisation offering counselling and referral services to clients and their families in Burnley.
 We work with private clinics offering drug and alcohol treatment programmes on a residential basis.
 We also advise clients regarding outpatient rehab services.